 The Free Syrian Army, led by military defectors, has taken the central role in armed opposition to the government.
 Accounts of action on the ground are difficult to verify because Syria restricts access by journalists.

 On Sunday armor-backed troops raided the al-Inshaat district of Homs.
 Tanks ran over civilian cars and troops ransacked houses and burned furniture in the streets as collective punishment, the Coalition of Free Homs said.

 The Syrian Observatory for Human Rights said shelling had also started up again on the city of Rastan in Homs province.

 Government forces had made failed attempts to storm Rastan at dawn from its southern entrance.
-Rebels destroyed an armoured vehicle and killed three soldiers, the Observatory said.
+Rebels destroyed an armored vehicle and killed three soldiers, the Observatory said.

-In the city of Hama, 50 km (30 miles) north of Homs, government forces backed by tanks and armoured vehicles killed at least one man when they raided neighbourhoods on Sunday near the countryside where the Free Syrian Army has been active.
+In the city of Hama, 50 km (30 miles) north of Homs, government forces backed by tanks and armored vehicles killed at least one man when they raided neighborhoods on Sunday near the countryside where the Free Syrian Army has been active.

 "It is the third day of such incursions.
 They fire heavy machineguns and anti-aircraft guns at random, then they go in and raid houses and arrest dozens of people," activist Fady al-Jaber said from Hama.

 A Damascus-based spokesman for the International Committee of the Red Cross said people living in areas hit by the conflict were now struggling to find even basic foodstuffs.

 (Additional reporting by Ben Blanchard in Beijing, Steve Gutterman in Moscow, Erika Solomon in Beirut and Louis Charbonneau at the United Nations; Writing by Angus MacSwan; Editing by Maria Golovnina)

 - Malaysia air force chief denies saying lost plane tracked to west |